+Section 106 Agreement A binding agreement between a council and a developer associated with a grant of planning permission and regarding matters linked to the proposed development eg the provisionie Affordable Housing.
+SFRA Strategic Flood Risk Assessment - Required to meet national and regional policy requirements in relation to flood risk in a local area.
+SHLAA Strategic Housing Land Availability Assessment SHMA Strategic Housing Market Assessment Spatial Planning Planning (used in preparing the Development Plan) which goes beyond traditional land uses to integrate policies for the development and use of land with other (non-planning) policies and programmes which influence the nature of places and how they function.
+Spatial Vision The overall vision for an area that sets out how it should be at a date in the future.
+SPD Supplementary Planning Document - Gives guidance on specific policy topic areas or detailed guidance on the development of specific sites.
 Special Needs Housing Housing to meet need arising from homelessness or overcrowding, and purpose-built or supported housing for the elderly or disabled people or those requiring care.
-Statutory Required by law (statute), usually through an Act of Parliament.
+SSSI Site of Special Scientific Interest Statutory Required by law (statute), usually through an Act of Parliament.
 Strategic Locations Broad areas identified as having strategic significance in implementing the Core Strategy.
-Strategic Sites Sites that have been identified as being central to the Core Strategy and are allocated as such on the Proposals Map.
-Strategic Objectives These are a series of high level objectives that are aimed at achieving the Spatial Vision Sui Generis uses of land or buildings which do not fall into any of the use classes identified by the Use Classes Order, for example theatres, launderettes, car showrooms and filling stations.
+Strategic Objectives These are a series of high level objectives that are aimed at achieving a spatial vision.the Strategic Sites Sites that have been identified as being central to the Core Strategy and are allocated as such on the Policies Map.
+Sui Generis Uses of land or buildings which do not fall into any of the use classes identified by the Use Classes Order, for example theatres, launderettes, car showrooms and filling stations.
 Sustainable Development Environmentally responsible development, commonly defined as "development which meets the needs of the present generation without compromising the ability of future generations to meet their own needs".
-Town Centre Describes city, town and traditional suburban centres which provide a broad range of facilities and services and which fulfil a function as a focus for a community and for T " 0 1 : public transport.
-Traffic Calming Management measures designed to lower traffic speeds or redirect traffic to alternative routes to avoid congestion, reduce accidents and injuries and prevent excess levels Transport Daliey and Dragramma of pollution.
-Transport Policy and Programme Statutory document setting out a transport authority's bid (TPP) for the programming and funding of transport measures, produced annually for submission to central government.
-Travel to Work Area (TTWA) A broadly self-contained labour market area usually Traver to Work Area (TTWA) focused on an urban employment centre.
-Tree Preservation Order (TPO) Direction made by a local planning authority that makes Tiee Fieservation Order (TFO) it an offence to cut, top, lop, uproot or wilfully damage or destroy a tree without that authority's permission.
-Wildlife Corridor A continuous area facilitating the movement of wildlife Whalle Collidor through rural or urban environments.
-Wind Farm Large open site where wind speeds are consistently high Tring Laini on which a number of wind turbines generate electricity for private or commercial use.
-101 private of commercial acc.
+Town Centre Describes city, town and traditional suburban centres which provide a broad range of facilities and services and which fulfil a function as a focus for a community and for public transport.
+Traffic Calming Management measures designed to lower traffic speeds or redirect traffic to alternative routes to avoid congestion, reduce accidents and injuries and prevent excess levels of pollution.

+Transport Policy and Programme Statutory document setting out a transport authority's bid (TPP) for the programming and funding of transport measures. produced annually for submission to central government.
+Travel to Work Area (TTWA) A broadly self-contained labour market area usually focused on an urban employment centre.
+Tree Preservation Order (TPO) Direction made by a local planning authority that makes it an offence to cut, top, lop, uproot or wilfully damage or destroy a tree without that authority's permission.
+Wildlife Corridor A continuous area facilitating the movement of wildlife through rural or urban environments.
+Wind Farm Large open site where wind speeds are consistently high on which a number of wind turbines generate electricity for private or commercial use.